How EB 5 Investors from High-Demand Countries Can Avoid Visa Processing Delays

 Dates for filing restrict when investors can apply to the National Visa Center upon approval of Form I-526; final action dates determine when investors can receive their visas.

-A Chinese investor will be able to advance in the EB 5 visa process only if their I-526 priority date matches or is earlier than the applicable cutoff dates.
-For example, as of the June 2022 Visa Bulletin, Chinese applicants will be able to receive their visas only if their priority dates match or are earlier than November 22, 2015.
+A Chinese investor will be able to advance in the EB 5 visa process only if their I-526 priority date is earlier than the applicable cutoff dates.
+For example, as of the June 2022 Visa Bulletin, Chinese applicants will be able to receive their visas only if their priority dates are earlier than November 22, 2015.

 The DOS moves forward the cutoff dates very gradually; many months or more than a year often transpires before the dates advance.